 How to Visit Erta Ale

-I bring up the larger Danakil Depression, because unless you book a completely private tour (translation to Amharic: $$$$$$), you'll need to see Erta Ale as part of a tour to the entire depression, and usually at the end of it.
+You should take note of the larger Danakil Depression, because unless you book a completely private tour (translation to Amharic: $$$$$$), you'll need to see Erta Ale as part of a tour to the entire depression, and usually at the end of it.
 Other destinations on the tour include the sulfur fields at Dallol, one of the hottest places on Earth, as well as some salt flats and other strange attractions.
 Costs vary—and can be bartered for—but generally run around 600 USD for a four-day tour.

 (NOTE: If these costs seem high, keep in mind they include a military escort, which is necessary thanks to the authoritarian government of Ethiopia's neighbor country Eritrea killing tourists back in 2012.
 Although the military members who travel with you are less than convincing in their fierceness—they wear jelly sandals, for one—they're better than certain death at the hands of Eritrean terrorists.)